doke05c/NYCDensityMapper/guides/data_collection/data_collection_instructions.md

 In order for this project to work, I had to come up with a way to systematically and quickly import data on <b>all</b> of NYC's numerous tax lots that make up the fabric of its street system.

 Thankfully, David Chen (<a href="https://github.com/TheEgghead27">Github</a>, <a href="https://www.linkedin.com/in/david-lin-chen/">LinkedIn</a>) was able to come up with a way to do this in relatively quick time.
-Without his initial contribution to the journey, the rest of it would not be possible.
+Without this contribution of his to the journey, the rest of it would not be possible.

 Without further ado...